 And then, of course, there’s always the romantic dinner for two.
 As Lyon attests, knowing how to make mouth-watering and healthy foods can be good for your social life.
 “When you know how to cook well, it can make quite the impression,” he says.

 In the end, however, cooking at home is its own intrinsic reward.
 It is a gift that keeps on giving — nutritionally, economically and emotionally.
 “Making food at home becomes a nurturing activity,” says Lyon.
 “It shows that you care for yourself, your family and friends, and your community.”

 (Learn more about why approaching meals mindfully isn’t just about upgrading your awareness—it can enhance your digestion, satisfaction and metabolism, too.
 Read more at “Eating for Pleasure“.)

 Here are some top tips for making cooking more convenient:

-Hit the Web.
+- Hit the Web.
 When you’re missing an ingredient or simply need inspiration, substitutes, recipes and advice are only a click away.
-Try www.epicurious.com for starters.
+Explore our Lunch & Dinner archives to find healthy recipes.

 - Share the fun.
 Get family members or friends in the kitchen with you — everybody learns and socializes while creating tasty food.